solmazsh/OfflineImageCatalouge/README.md

 OfflineImageCatalouge
 =====================

 An offline image catalouge.
-This is project done during Random Hack of Kindness event in Ottawa to help MSF with ordering parts when they are in remote places.
+This is project done during Random Hacks of Kindness event in Ottawa to help MSF with ordering parts when they are in remote places without internet access.